Cool roofs offer protection from solar heat gain on hot summer days or all year round in warmer climates.

 In cooler areas, it’s a good idea to calculate the possible savings on cooling costs before applying a coating or membrane or installing a cool roof.

-If you don’t need much air conditioning during the warmer months, a cool roof may not be a wise investment, mainly because it can increase heating costs during winters.
+If you don’t need much air conditioning during the warmer months, a cool roof may not be a wise investment, mainly because it can increase heating costs during the winter.

 Contribution to Global Warming

-Like many other green products, the issue with cool roofs is the environmental impact as a whole has to be evaluated when gauging their actual advantages.
+Like many other green products, the issue with cool roofs is that their environmental impact as a whole has to be evaluated when gauging their actual advantages.